Inventory Optimization Guide

 6. Distribute inventory across warehouses

-It’s important to store inventory close to where your demand is.
+While centralized inventory is simpler to manage, it’s more important to store inventory close to where your demand is.
 When SKUs are strategically distributed across multiple fulfillment centers, orders can be delivered efficiently while reducing shipping costs.

 Since ShipBob’s entire international fulfillment network is powered by the same technology, you’re given access to insights on SKU performance at each location compared to others by aggregating historical order data.